nicholasdower/sqlui/README.md

 A web app which can be used to query a SQL database.
 Meant to be added to an existing server.

+## Features

+- Querying.
+- Sharing queries via URLs including cursor position.
+- Running one of multiple queries in a single editor based on cursor position.
+- Running a saved query (see saved tab).
+- Creating a line graph based on results.
+- Inspecting the structure of the database (see structure tab).

 ## Usage

 ### Rails